Medical note: This article is for patient education and clinical guidance. It does not replace professional medical advice, diagnosis, or treatment.

 Key Takeaways

-• Sleep apnea, anemia, thyroid disease, diabetes, depression, and medication side effects are common medical causes.
+- Sleep apnea, anaemia, thyroid disease, diabetes, depression, and medication side effects are among the most common and treatable medical causes.

-• Red flags such as weight loss, breathlessness, palpitations, loud snoring, or worsening weakness should not be ignored.
+- Red flags such as weight loss, breathlessness, palpitations, loud snoring, or worsening weakness require prompt medical review — see a doctor rather than waiting it out.

 Everyone feels worn out sometimes.
 A short night, a busy week, travel, stress, illness, or poor meals can all leave the body running low.
 But when the feeling becomes daily, the question changes from "Did I sleep enough?" to "why am I so tired all the time?"